-Salkantay Trek Peru is an extreme trekking route that passes through the high mountains close to Humantay Lake and down to the tropical eyebrow of the jungle.
+Salkantay Trek Peru is an extreme trekking route that passes through high mountains close to Humantay Lake and down in to the eyebrow of the tropical jungle.
 Our Salkantay Trail in South America leads you to that incredible destination, the Incan Sanctuary of Machu Picchu.
-The Salkantay trek 5 days tour takes you to one of the prettiest mountains in southern Peru.
-It is located in Vilcabamba Mountain Range, which is one of the highest Mountain Ranges in the Andes.
+The Salkantay Trek 5 Days Tour takes you to one of the prettiest mountains in southern Peru.
+It is located in the spectacular Vilcabamba Mountain Range, which is one of the highest Mountain Ranges in the Andes.
 The people who live near Salkantay believe that the Mountain is a Sacred Apu which provides rain for their crops so that they can live well.

-This Peru Treks Salkantay is an awesome trekking route, but it is also very demanding.
-So we recommend that you are healthy and in good shape before you set out on our Salkantay Trek.
-The Salkantay Inca Trail Trek passes by Andean mountain lakes, traditional villages, and ancient roads.
-Then 5 day Salkantay Trek to Machu Picchu descends into the tropical rainforest.
-The culmination of the journey is your visit to one of the Wonders of the Modern World, the Citadel of Machu Picchu.
+This Peru Treks Salkantay is an awesome trekking route, but it is very demanding too.
+So, we recommend that you are healthy and in good shape before you set out on our Salkantay Trek Tour.
+The Salkantay Inca Trail Trek passes by Andean mountain lakes, traditional villages, and ancient trails.
+Then 5-day Salkantay Trek to Machu Picchu descends into the tropical rainforest.
+The culmination of the journey is your visit to one of the Wonders of the Modern World, the mystical Citadel of Machu Picchu.
 So, enjoy these epic trips!

 You should carry with you:

-We recommend that you let us know in advance about any special needs that you might have.
-Before taking the trek, you should acclimatize yourself in Cusco for a couple days.
 You should be healthy when you begin the trek.
-We can offer to take you on a warm up tour of 1 day or of half a day before you begin the Salkantay Trek.
+We can offer to take you on a warm-up tour of 1 day or of half a day before you begin the 5-Day Salkantay Trekking Tour.

 *Price in USD per Person.